 “It was gonna be called Maltadella,” says Jake Cassar of the deli he’s just opened.
 Like the deli itself, the portmanteau of Malta and mortadella captures his heritage and the cold cut he loves.
 “But we thought people wouldn’t get it.”

 Deciding it had a better ring to it, he settled on Mortadeli as the name for his new ’60s-inspired Mediterranean deli in Torquay on Victoria’s Surf Coast.
-(Melburnians, one for the top of your post-lockdown hit list; soon-to-be-free regional Victorians, weekend trip?)

 The menu is a little less mortadella-heavy than its name might suggest, but lovers of the supreme smallgood can still find it in a toastie with melty mozzarella and Manchego, the crust slathered with smoky tomato cultured butter; or layered up with ’nduja, sopressa, smoked ham, provolone and guindillas in the want-for-nothing conti roll.